Cole Palmer and Chelsea: Injuries, fatigue and form - what are the big issues and how are they best solved?

 Coupled with that is an obvious hangover from Chelsea's summer exploits in the Club World Cup and fatigue from playing 55 games for club and country last season, while having to shoulder the creative burden in many.

 Perhaps this is less a Palmer problem than a collective Chelsea problem.
-The 23-year-old has been doing more than his bit for the club for two seasons now, it's about time he gets some proper help.
+The 23-year-old has been carrying the club for two seasons now, it's about time he gets a rest - and some proper help.

+Follow Chelsea vs Brighton in Sky Sports' live blog on web and app on Saturday; kick-off 3pm.
+Full highlights will be available on all digital platforms from 5.15pm.